joey-public/joey-public.github.io/markdown/blog_markdown2html_0.md

 ## Setting up a Python Virtual Environment

-The first step is to create a python enviornment so we are not installing libraries to our main python installation.
+The first step is to create a python environment so we are not installing libraries to our main python installation.

 To create an environment named `myenv` in the `~/PythonEnvs/` directory type the following into your terminal on Linux: